eventnetusa/eventnet/src/_work/carnival-cruise-line-agentpalooza.md

-      AgentPalooza cranked the volume up to create a true rock star experience.
+      AgentPalooza cranked up the volume to create a true rock star experience.
-      Travel agents arrived in a lavish limo entrance with paparazzi and fans crowding the red carpet, begging for autographs and photos.
+      Travel agents arrived via limo entrance with paparazzi and fans crowding the red carpet, begging for autographs and photos.
 Stylists and makeup teams brought out the inner-rocker in every agent for concert stage photos.
-VIP swag bags and must-have giveaways topped off the event, sending every agent home ready to rock for Carnival.&nbsp;
+      VIP swag bags and must-have giveaways topped every event, sending agents home ready to rock for Carnival.&nbsp;